Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 When blood supply is cut off from the brain, cells begin to die from lack of oxygen.
-Within minutes, skills such as reasoning, speech, and arm or leg movement may be lost.
-The type of skills and the amount of loss depend on 2 things: which part of the brain was affected, and how much tissue was damaged.
+Within minutes, skills such as reasoning, speech, and some degree of arm, leg, or facial movement may be lost.
+The type of skills and the amount of loss depend on which part of the brain was affected, and how much tissue was damaged.